10 Best Educational Websites Teachers and Parents Will Love

 About the site: This site takes learning and turns it into fun games.
 Students can choose from activities in the Math Arcade, read books and comics, play educational games in the Fun Arcade, or just have fun with an adult in the Moms’ and Kids’ Playground.

-Why we love it: Opportunities to learn are everywhere here, including “Hour of Code” courses that focus on kid-friendly subjects like Star Wars, Minecraft, and Frozen.
+Why we love it: Opportunities to learn are everywhere here, including “Hour of Code” courses that feature kid-friendly subjects like Star Wars, Minecraft, and Frozen.

 Follow on social media: @codeorg on Instagram | @code.org on Facebook